microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **⏸️ Reflection:** At this point you have understood the need for multiple platform domains and the collection hierarchy within each.
 You also learned about the types of roles a Purview administrator may assign at the top-most levels of the Data Map.
 You experimented with Sensitivity Labels and extended them to the Purview Data Map for automatic labeling in the next lab.

-Lastly, you learned about the benefit of data lineage and how common ETL tools like Azure Data Factory and data sharing services like Azure Data Share can be connected to Microsoft Purview to inform transformation and external content sharing lineage.
+Lastly, you learned about the benefit of data lineage, how ETL tools like Azure Data Factory and data sharing services like Azure Data Share. can be connected to Purview to provide lineage information.

 👉 [Continue: Lab 3](./Lab-03%20-%20Managing%20Data%20Sources.md)